C0C0AN/BSc_thesis_KlaraBrinkmann/open lab notebook/work_progress_july_2018.md

 - Marie created a google docs sheet for that
 - converted files in matlab from 1x190 vectors into 20x20 matrices by the command 'behav_RDM_square=squareRDM(estimate_dissimMat_ltv)'
 - created a structure for all files in matlab with columns 'RDM', 'name' and 'musician'
+- computed average for musicians and non-musicians in Matlab (Matlab needs specific naming for 'nme' column in name column there has to be 'subject'
+- average function is named 'averageRDMs_subjectSession.m'

 ## Tuesday
 - recruited 2 subjects